 Faculty & Staff Directory

-Instructor, Software Developer
+Instructor, Software Engineer

 Daniel possesses an unique blend of talents in computer science and business expertises.
 He serves as an adjunct faculty member at Missoula College and high school teacher at Sentinel High School.
 He has been instrumental in delivering dual-enrollment computer science and information technology courses for high school students at Sentinel High School.

 Master of Business Administration (MBA)